waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Quick start.md

     1. If curl returns an error directly, or no value returns, check the input file format.
 Or add a -v parameter to curl to observe the value returned from the REST API.
     2. Observe the execution of the jobs on the Overlord page.
 If it fails, view the logs on the page.
     3. In many cases, logs are not generated.
 In the case of a Hadoop job, open the Yarn page to check whether there is an index job generated, and view the job execution log.
-    4. If no errors are found, you need to log on to the Druid cluster, and view the execution logs of Overlord \(at /mnt/disk1/log/druid/overlord—emr-header-1.cluster-xxxx.log\).
+    4. If no errors are found, you need to log on to the E-MapReduce Druid cluster, and view the execution logs of Overlord \(at /mnt/disk1/log/druid/overlord—emr-header-1.cluster-xxxx.log\).
 If it is an HA cluster, check the Overlord that you submitted the job to.
     5. If the job has been submitted to Middlemanager, but a failure is returned, you need to view the worker that the job is submitted to in Overlord, and log on to the worker node to view the Middlemanager logs in /mnt/disk1/log/druid/middleManager-emr-header-1.cluster-xxxx.log.
 -   For Kafka Indexing Service and SLS Indexing Service
-    1. First, view the Overlord Web page Http: // emr-header-1: 18090, check the running status of the Supervisor, and check whether payload is valid.
+    1. First, view the Overlord Web page Http://emr-header-1:18090, check the running status of the Supervisor, and check whether payload is valid.
     2. View the log of the failed task.
     3. If you cannot identify the cause of failure from the task log, you need to start with the Overlord log to troubleshoot the problem.
 See the last two steps in the [Batch index](#section_h6s_xqp_ymi) section.
 -   For real-time Tranquility index